-In their rule change request, AEMO propose deleting the graduated deviation parameters from the NGR.
-This is because, under their envisaged changes to the deviation pricing framework, which includes introducing average MOS costs as part of the calculation to determine deviation prices, the parameters would no longer be required.
+In their rule change request, AEMO proposed deleting the graduated deviation parameters from the NGR.
+This is because, under their envisaged changes to the deviation pricing framework, which include introducing average MOS costs in the Procedures as part of the calculation to determine deviation prices, the parameters would no longer be required.

-According to AEMO, the graduated deviation parameters do not recover sufficient income to recover the costs of providing MOS.
-This results in recurring monthly settlement shortfalls, which must be recovered from trading participants.
+According to AEMO, the graduated deviation parameters did not recover sufficient income to fully offset the costs of providing MOS.
+This resulted in recurring monthly settlement shortfalls, which have needed to be recovered from trading participants through the monthly settlement process.

-According to AEMO, the graduated deviation parameters have the effect of discouraging trading participants from bringing extra gas to the market on a day when the market is likely to be short.
-Instead, the current approach encourages trading participants to rely on MOS to balance the market.
+According to AEMO, the graduated deviation parameters had the effect of discouraging trading participants from bringing extra gas to the market on a day when the market is likely to be short.
+Instead, the existing arrangements have encouraged trading participants to rely on MOS to balance the market.